Skip to main content

 Bichirs are voracious eaters and predators.
 Their eyesight is poor and they rely mostly on their smelling senses to locate food.
 You can give a variety of foods to Bichirs, meaty treats and live foods being their favorite.

 You can feed shrimps, prawns, mussels, whitebait, silversides, worms, and more varieties of live foods.
 They are also been found eating the foods of other tank mates with equal zeal.
 So, you can give them anything, live foods, frozen foods, or sinking pellet foods to bring variety to their diet.
-Here you can find some great food to feed your Dinosaur Bichir fish.
+Here you can find some great food to feed your Dinosaur Bichir:

 Bichirs prefer being fed when your light is turned off.
 I recommend feeding them a quality sinking pellet.
 If they don’t feed on pellets right away you could starve them for a week and train them to eat pellets.
 The other option is to feed them live or freeze-dried food; this option can get expensive.
 A pellet I highly recommend is Hikari’s sinking carnivore pellets.
 This pellet makes it easy to wean fishes off of live food.
 Another reason I like this pellet is that it doesn’t cloud your water (still make it a habit to remove uneaten food).